Table of Contents

 - Nipple stimulation

 - Neonatal period

-Hyperprolactinemia can also occur because of primary hypothyroidism due to high thyrotropin-releasing hormone (TRH) levels which in turn stimulates the prolactin release and reduces prolactin metabolic clearance.
+Hyperprolactinemia can occur because of primary hypothyroidism due to high thyrotropin-releasing hormone (TRH) levels.
+This, in turn, stimulates prolactin release and reduces prolactin metabolic clearance.

 - Severe liver dysfunction/cirrhosis